-Closet?
-What closet?
 There aren’t closets in Israel.
+What?!
+NO CLOSET?
 We have Aronot (ah ro NOTE) in the which is the plural of Aron (AH ron).
 This is not to be confused with the boys name Aharon (AH ha ron).
 You have probably heard of an Aron Kodesh, which houses our Holy Torah.
 An Aron is a closet, a free-standing cabinet that is not built into the wall.

-Aronot or as I call in my grammatically incorrect Hebrew “arons”, generally have a combination of shelves, drawers, and section to hang clothes.
+Aronot or as I call in my grammatically incorrect Hebrew “arons”, generally have a combination of shelves, drawers, and sections to hang clothes.
 Some are well-designed while others are poorly designed.

 One of the biggest organizing challenges for Olim (immigrants to Israel) is adjusting to lack of spacious closets, or more specifically, no closets at all.
 Now is also a good time to mention that most people don’t have a chest of drawers either.
 Huh??
 Yes, no drawers because drawers are big, bulky, and use up a lot of floor space.
 With these two major differences in clothing storage, here are my Pearls of Wisdom regarding closets and clothing: